cmmasaba/mahiri/README.md

 - This project and intellectual property is licensed under the MIT License - see the LICENSE file for more details.

 ### Contact
-- For any inquiries or issues, please contact [mmasabacollins9@gmail.com].
+- For any inquiries, issues or source contributions, please contact [mmasabacollins9@gmail.com].